Address

 Location of restrooms: in all buildings and at the Gazebo

-Type of restroom: all are multi-stall, handicapped accessible - there are twosingle-occupancy, handicapped-accessible restrooms in the Welcome Center
+Type of restroom: all are multi-stall, accessible - there are also two single-occupancy, all gender, accessible restrooms in the Welcome Center

 Ease of entry and exit: OK